 Before teachers receive access to the portfolio platform, implementing teacher roster information must be provided to the department.
 Teachers gain access to the portfolio platform through the portfolio lead rostering process.
-Portfolio leads begin the rostering process in early September.
-Portfolio teachers must log in for access to the platform.
+Portfolio leads begin the rostering process in the first semester.
+Portfolio teachers must log in using their TDOE SSO account to access TNPortfolio.
+For log in support contact DT.Support@tn.gov.